SDBranka/SDBranka/README.md

 ## I am a Developer and Biomedical Engineer

+- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning Microsoft Azure AI :raising_hand_man:
+- 🌱 I’m currently learning Microsoft Azure AI 🤣
 - 👯 I’m looking to find new employment and to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play music and build things